mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 Unfortunately, that may mean killing off a product if you identify you are not solving the right problem.
 Other times, it will be taking a sharp turn to pivot in a new direction.
 And finally, the solution may be to split up a team into two, assigning different sets of features to each.

-A good way to ensure you can scale down teams quickly is to incorporate into your talent strategy ~20% as flex -  a percentage of your talent is in the form of free floating employees, independent contractors and outsourced product-building companies.
+A good way to ensure you can scale down teams quickly (and mitigate employee moral second-order effect) is to incorporate into your talent strategy flex resources:

++ free floating employees (e.g., out-of-role rotations, interns, etc.),
++ independent contractors, and
++ outsourced product-building companies.

 Adopting the Agile framework and mindset can be incredibly hard for organizations where waterfall planning is so ingrained.
 It is the reason many companies opt to hire Agile coaches.
 A poor sign that your organization has adopted the Agile framework and mindset is that you have a checklist running around to ensure that every Agile ceremonies are completed (i.e., the process is followed).
 A better sign is that your Agile coaches have nothing to do (because team members have adopted the Agile mindset).